wg481/Vanva-Terminal/README.md

  - Download Terminal or bTerminal.
  - Download and install Python 2.7 here: https://www.python.org/downloads/release/python-2718/
  - Run the file in IDLE or the command line.

+### What are Codecs?
+Codecs are custom built modules which can be submitted.
+Please wait before more information is given.